 What is a raw data extract?

 A full raw data extract is a file of survey results in its simplest form, containing details about each respondent (including their identifying email or employee ID and their answers for all questions (including comments).
 Sometimes people are after a little less information but the combination of demographics associated with a response can still make individuals easily identifiable (we might call that medium rare data but confidentiality is still a concern).
 For that reason we need to carefully consider whether we need this level of data before we launch a survey.
-If the Raw Data Extra option is enabled on your survey prior to launch, we will automatically insert the required warnings for participants.
+If the Raw Data Extract option is enabled on your survey prior to launch, we will automatically insert the required warnings for participants.
 Some example communications are discussed here.

 Why would I want a raw data extract for my survey?